A UDOT Project

 Cottonwood Heights, UT 84121

 The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by UDOT pursuant to 23 U.S.C.
-327 and a Memorandum of Understanding dated May 26, 2022, and executed by FHWA and UDOT.
+327 and a Memorandum of Understanding dated May 26, 2022, and executed by Federal Highway Administration and UDOT.